Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Abstract

 \section{Abstract}

-The complex plasma dynamics associated with high power high frequency EM wave breakdown at high pressures leading to formation of complex plasma structures such as self-organized plasma arrays is a subject of great interest from scientific point of view as well as its numerous applications.
-The widely used fluid-based simulation of this multi-physics multi-scale phenomena is a computationally intensive problem due to stringent numerical requirements in terms of cell size and time step.
-In this paper, we present a mesh refinement (MR) based algorithm that efficiently discretizes the computational domain in terms of coarse and fine mesh based on specific predefined criteria to resolve the sharp gradients in E-fields and plasma density.
-We find that the serial as well as the parallel MR technique presented in this paper helps us to obtain significant speedup (2-80 times) compared to a serial implementation with uniform mesh without any crucial compromise in accuracy.
-We also present a unique spatio-temporal analysis to explain the complex physics of HPM breakdown.
+Numerical simulation of the complex plasma dynamics associated with high power, high frequency microwave breakdown at high pressures, leading to the formation of filamentary plasma structures such as self-organized plasma arrays, is a computationally challenging problem.
+The widely used 2D EM-plasma fluid model, which accurately captures the experimental observations, requires a run-time of several days to months to simulate standard problems due to stringent numerical requirements in terms of cell size and time step.
+In this paper, we present a self-aware mesh refinement algorithm which uses a coarse mesh and a fine mesh that dynamically expands based on the plasma profile topology to resolve the sharp gradients in E-fields and plasma density in the breakdown region.
+The dynamic mesh refinement (DMR) technique is explained in details and its performance has been evaluated using a standard benchmark microwave breakdown problem.
+We observe a speedup of 8 (of the order of $O(r^{3})$, when refinement factor ($r$) is 2) compared to a traditional single uniform fine mesh based simulation.
+The technique is scalable and performs better when problem size increases.
+We also present a comprehensive spatio-temporal visual analysis to explain the complex physics of HPM breakdown, leading to self-organized plasma filamentation.